marvinhinz/Sylius/docs/customization/model.rst

 * Change the ``reviewSubject`` of a ``Review`` (in Sylius we have ``ProductReviews`` but you can imagine for instance a ``CustomerReview``)
 * Add ``icon`` to the ``PaymentMethod``

-And of course many similar operations limited only by your imagination.
+And of course many similar operations are limited only by your imagination.

 Let's now see how you should perform such customizations.